2025 Pourover recipe (6 pulses)

-We've had a lot of questions and concerns about how to brew our coffees this year.
-One thing we've noticed about green beans lately is how much more soluble they've become, and while we haven't changed our roasting style, our pouring style needed to adjust for that change in solubility.
-So, towards the end of 2024 we began updating our recipe, and we've found the one we enjoy most.
+We've had a lot of questions about how to brew our coffees this year.
+One thing we've noticed about our (especially green) beans lately is how much more soluble they've become, and while we haven't changed our roasting style, our pouring style needed to adjust for that change in solubility.
+Another thing is our shop recipe (2024 ver) relies on the barista's hand pour technique especially kettle stream control skills.
+So, towards the end of 2024 we began updating our recipe, and we think we've settled into a very consistent one that is fully based on numbers and beginner friendly.

 The recipe -